-- Fingerprinting: The school office will provide forms and information regarding fingerprinting. - Save Haven training: A link is available through SchoolSpeak to take this online training for identifying and preventing child abuse and neglect.
+- Fingerprinting: The school office will provide forms and information regarding fingerprinting. - · Save Haven training: A link is available through SchoolSpeak to take this online training for identifying and preventing child abuse and neglect.
 Volunteers will submit a copy of the certificate of completion to the school office.
 Volunteers should contact the school office for assistance or more information.
-This training must be renewed every 3 years. - Signed Volunteer Agreement Form - Driving and Insurance Requirements: - 1.
-All volunteers who drive children for school-sponsored activities must be 25 years of age or older and be covered with auto liability insurance.
+This training must be renewed every 3 years. - · Signed Volunteer Agreement Form - · Driving and Insurance Requirements: - 1.
+All volunteers who drive children for school-sponsored activities must be covered with auto liability insurance.
 Current volunteer driver information forms must be completed and left in the school office. - 2.
-The privately owned vehicle policy must provide liability coverage on the automobile driven in the amounts no less than \$100,000.00 individual/ \$300,000.00

-- cumulative each loss or occurrence, bodily injury; \$50,000.00 property damage; \$5,000.00 per person medical; and \$100,000.00 uninsured motorist insurance. - 3.
-No vehicle larger than a 10-passenger vehicle may be used, but no more than 8 riders (including the driver) may occupy the vehicle. - 4.
-The number of persons in a car should not exceed the number for which the car was constructed. - 5.
+The privately owned vehicle policy must provide liability coverage on the automobile driven in the amounts no less than \$100,000.00 individual/\$300,000.00 cumulative each loss or occurrence, bodily injury; \$50,000.00 property damage; \$5,000.00 per person medical; and \$100,000.00 uninsured motorist insurance. - 3.
+No vehicle larger than an 8-passenger vehicle may be used. - 4.
+The number of persons in a car should not exceed the number for which the car was constructed, and all children must wear a seat belt or be in a car seat or booster seat as appropriate for their age and weight. - 5.
 All children must wear a seat belt or be secured in an appropriate child passenger restraint system meeting federal motor vehicle safety standards as appropriate for their age and weight.
 Any child under 8 years of age must be secured in a car seat or booster seat in the back seat of the vehicle (unless all back seats are already occupied by younger children).
 A child under the age of 8 who is 4'9" in height or taller may be properly restrained by a safety belt instead of child passenger restraint system.

-Link to current California law: https://www.chp.ca.gov/Programs-Services/Programs/Child-Safety-Seats - The school must have a copy of the driver's license and current proof of automobile insurance for any volunteer who will be driving students in connection with the school activity. - 7.
+- 6. The school must have a copy of the driver's license and current proof of automobile insurance for any volunteer who will be driving students in connection with the school activity. - 7.
 Volunteer drivers must strictly adhere to the itinerary of the planned trip; no deviation is allowed. - 8.
 Drivers may not bring siblings or younger children.